UniversalDependencies/docs/_ps/pos/CCONJ.md

 constituents (even clauses) without syntactically subordinating one to the other and expresses a semantic relationship between them.

+The coordinating conjunctio usually depend on the head of the second constituent with the [cc](deps/cc.html) relation.

 For _subordinating conjunctions,_ see [SCONJ]().

 ### Examples